what we publish

 Of course, we’re looking for more readers and hope our format finds them!
 We want everyone to read and read, and keep reading, because literature unites humanity.
 Writers address topics and events of ordinary human concern in unique and imaginative ways, and their stories and poems teach us something about ourselves.
 Especially today, this type of connection may be critical to the survival of democracy.

-Our writers and our magazine work together to increase the number of people who read quality literature, and we show up in our subscribers’ mailboxes FOUR times a year as a reminder.
+Our writers and our magazine work together to increase the number of people who read quality literature, and we show up in our subscribers’ mailboxes three times a year as a reminder.